saulpierotti/markdown_notebook/LB1.md

 * One of the algorthm for strucutural alligment used in the PDB is called java combinatorial extension (JCE)
 * JCE was written by Philippe Bourne, the director of the PDB
 	* It is one of the best-performing algorithms
+	* It breaks down the proteins in fragments, and it tries to allign the structure of these by several methods (RMSD, secondary strucutre, ...)
+	* It forms a series of alligned fragment pairs (AFPs) and filters them, retaining only those that respect a given measure of local similarity
+	* It generates an optimal path among AFPs, that yelds the final allignment
+	* The first AFP that nucleates the allignment can occur at any position
+	* The size of AFP and the maxium allowed gap are parameters, usually set to heuristic optimal values
 * The lenght of an allignment is the lenght of the protein sequence, plus the gap introduced
 * Sequence identity is a score between 0 and 1 that gives the number of corresponding residues after the allignment
 * Sequence similarity is a score between 0 and 1 that gives the number of similar residues after the allignment